abhisheksingh995639/VITHUB/README.md

-# VSH - The Ultimate Site Hub
+# VSH - VIT Site Hub

 A beautiful, glassmorphic web directory for organizing and sharing your favorite websites and resources.
 Features user voting, category filtering, and an admin panel for resource management.